Saturday, August 8, 2015

 I am sore but feel absolutely amazing.
 I am healed.
 And I reactivated my twitter account with a new handle: @runnergirl1953.

 Makes sense doesn't it?
-I am a runner girl and yes Jeffrey, in addition to feeling the heal, I feel the shift and know in every fiber of my being...I.am.healed.
+I am a runner girl in addition to feeling the heal, I feel the shift and know in every fiber of my being...I.am.healed.

 I chronicle the first 7 years of my healing journey after being diagnosed with post polio syndrome, a progressive neuromuscular disease as a survivor of childhood paralytic polio and 9 years of childhood domestic violence in Coming Home:A Memoir of Healing, Hope and Possibility.